mipel85/MyDevs/petanque/readme.md

 Version 1.0 Alpha

 ## Install
-Send files on server, join the directory from browser, fill the fields of install form, play.
+Send files on server, join the directory from browser, fill the fields of the install form, play.